 ON A SCALE FROM 1-10 HOW HARD WAS IT TO MAINTAIN YOUR BUSINESS AND BE ABLE TO AFFORD LIVING IN MANHATTAN?

-At first it was hard as fuck, I remember working THREE jobs, yes THREE jobs yo and still squeezing in time to be able to do some hair here and there.
-So I'd say a nice solid 10, but after I got myself a steady clientele it's been a breeze.
-And I also have lived in Manhattan my entire life, I'm not new to the area so survival out here has never really been all that hard.
+At first, it was hard as fuck.
+I remember working three jobs—yes three jobs yo—and still squeezing in time to be able to do some hair.
+So I'd say a nice solid ten, but after I got myself a steady clientele, it's been a breeze.
+And I also have lived in Manhattan my entire life.
+I'm not new to the area so survival out here has never really been all that hard.

 WHAT KEPT YOU MOTIVATED?

-LIFE IS TOO SHORT!
-Losing my mother was a real tragedy.
-That was my best friend in the whole wide world man.
-My biggest supporter, I swear if I wanted to start a fuckin post card business I knew she woulda been down for me.
-Cheering me on.
+Life is short!
+Losing my mother was a tragedy.
+She was my best friend in the whole wide world, man.
+[She was] my biggest supporter.
+I swear, if I wanted to start a fucking post card business, I knew she would have been down for me, cheering me on.
 She left this earth very well accomplished, the most fearless and adventurous person I have ever met.
 She said she wouldn't have lived her life any other way and that's what I want.
-To say that I did whatever the fuck I wanted to do and I was fearless and I was fuckin adventurous.
+To say that I did whatever the fuck I wanted to do and I was fearless and I was fucking adventurous.

 WHAT AND WHO INSPIRES YOU?